Day 1: Adelaide to Flinders Ranges

 Enjoy a glorious Uluru sunrise and an unguided walk around the base of Uluru.
 You will then deepen your understanding of the land and the Mala people as you embark on a cultural interpretive walk with an Aboriginal guide.
 It is a unique opportunity to share experiences and learn about the oldest culture on earth.
 Afterwards, you will have the opportunity to purchase Aboriginal arts and crafts at the Cultural Centre before we travel to our exclusive campsite within the Watarrka National Park (Kings Canyon).
 (B,L,D)

 Day 7: Kings Canyon to Alice Springs

 Get your hiking shoes on as we head out to explore the impressive towering rock faces of Kings Canyon.
 You’ll really appreciate the sheer size and beauty of the canyon as we trek through the Amphitheatre, and discover the Lost City, the lush and ancient Garden of Eden, and the North and South Walls.
 Enjoy a lunch break before we make our way to Alice Springs.
-(L,D)
+(B,L)

 Sturdy walking shoes, hat and sunscreen, towel and toiletries, warm clothing in winter, water bottle, torch, insect repellent, camera, travel pillow, and sleeping bag (can be purchased for $45).

 Experienced guide, national park entrance fees, meals as indicated, accommodation transfers, Aboriginal cultural interpretive walk (min 10 passengers required) and one night dorm accommodation with shared facilities, five nights standard camping.